 Understanding and managing the risks that come with using agricultural machinery, such as grain augers, is essential to a safe operating environment.
 There are regular risk management practices you can put into place, alongside seasonal checks at various times of the year.

 A good place to start to identify on-farm hazards is to ask yourself a few questions about the plant and equipment that you use and identifying the risks you can see.
 Talk to the workers who regularly use the equipment as often they have a good idea about the hazards.

 It is also essential to keep a record of all servicing or maintenance.
 Remember it is a legal requirement for you to retain your machinery service records.
-It’s very easy to keep your records up to date using Safe Ag Systems™ also giving you access to this information, anywhere, anytime.
+It’s very easy to keep your records up to date using Safe Ag Systems™ also giving you access to this information, including vehicle maintenance, anywhere, anytime.

 Safe Ag Systems™ will allow you to attach a scan-able code to any inventory item which will present your worker with a Safe Work Procedure.